Abestanis/modbus-tcp-server/README.md

 Also, it spawns a thread per a client.
 This might be unacceptable to you, however it can also with with gevent.

+Client connections will be closed after 60 seconds of inactivity.

 # Custom data provider

 To implement a custom data provider, just extend